dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :description:

      An implementation-specific error from the C-FFI interface to the native socket library.
-Usually instances of this class these appear in the ``socket-condition-details`` slot of another
+Usually instances of this class appear in the :gf:`socket-condition-details` slot of another
      :class:`<socket-condition>`.

 .. class:: <win32-socket-error>